 However, another significant benefit is the additional motivation they can instill in their users.
 Studies show that fitness app users have an overall lower BMI (body mass index) and are more likely to exercise in their spare time than their non-app-using counterparts.
 Also, these apps help users overcome challenges like lack of motivation, improper stretching and more.

-MyFitnessPal has the ability to rapidly track food intake and exercise.
-Features include a database of over 5 million foods, a barcode nutrition scanner, and a recipe importer.
-These easy steps help users balance their calories on a daily basis.
+MyFitnessPal has the impressive ability to rapidly track food intake and exercise habits.
+Features include a massive database of over five million foods, a barcode nutrition scanner, and a recipe importer.
+These simple steps, plus a user-friendly interface, help users balance their calories on a daily basis.